Last fact-checked: 8 September 2020

 Bariatric surgery is an umbrella term used to describe a number of weight loss procedures that entail making changes to the digestive system.
 If you are obese, surgery is often seen as the last resort for losing a significant amount of weight when you have been unable to lose the pounds with diet and exercise.

-Common procedures include gastric banding (lap-bands), gastric bypass and sleeve gastrectomy.
+Common procedures include gastric banding (lap bands), gastric bypass, and sleeve gastrectomy.
 They work in slightly different ways, normally limiting how much you can eat or reducing the way the body absorbs nutrients, or both.

 These are all extensive procedures; even those performed laparoscopically (keyhole surgery) require a significant amount of aftercare.
 Great consideration is therefore required as to the practicalities of having weight loss surgery abroad, particularly when it comes to finding a clinic in a destination that's right for you.

 Bariatric surgery is used to treat patients who are dangerously overweight with potentially life-threatening obesity.
 There are a number of different types of weight-loss procedures, all of which work in similar ways.
 By reducing the size of the stomach, smaller amounts of food are required to make you feel full.
-As a result, you eat less, consuming fewer calories, and ultimately lose weight.
+As a result, you eat less, consume fewer calories, and ultimately lose weight.

 The three most common forms of bariatric surgery are: